 Decision MakingThe ability to make decisions.
 For example, a customer service representative with authority to issue refunds based on rational thought as opposed to strict policy.

 DesignDesign and design thinking are satisfying types of work that typically allow for creative expression.
-For example, a designer who creates a user interface.The freedom to set career goals and take steps towards those goals.
+For example, a designer who creates a user interface.career goals and take steps towards those goals.
 For example, selecting training based on your goals as opposed to attending mandatory training.

 Work-Life BalanceWork-life balance related freedoms such as setting your own work hours.